-We have audited the financial statements of the Chinabank Equity Fund (the Fund) operated by the Trust Banking Group (TBG) of China Banking Corporation (the Bank), which comprise the statements of financial position as at December 31, 2023 and 2022, and the statements of comprehensive income and statements of changes in net assets attributable to unitholders for the years then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Chinabank Equity Fund (the Fund) operated by the Trust Banking Group (TBG) of China Banking Corporation (the Bank), which comprise the statements of financial position as at December 31, 2024 and 2023, and the statements of comprehensive income and statements of changes in net assets attributable to unitholders for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund of the Bank as at December 31, 2023 and 2022, and its financial performance for the years then ended in accordance with Regulatory Accounting Principles (RAP) of the Bangko Sentral ng Pilipinas (BSP).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund of the Bank as at December 31, 2024 and 2023, and its financial performance for the years then ended in accordance with Regulatory Accounting Principles (RAP) of the Bangko Sentral ng Pilipinas (BSP).